-Learning Strategies is designed to assist you in developing an in depth understanding of strategies you can use to be successful learners.
-The intent is for you to become more actively involved in planning, monitoring and evaluating your own learning.
-Through explicit instruction, guided practice and ongoing feedback, you will have an opportunity to apply a broad range of strategies to maximize your learning and achievement.
+Learning Strategies is designed to assist students in developing an in depth understanding of strategies they can use to be successful learners.
+The intent is for students to become more actively involved in planning, monitoring and evaluating their own learning.
+Through explicit instruction, guided practice and ongoing feedback, they will have an opportunity to apply a broad range of strategies to maximize their learning and achievement.
 The course includes developing an understanding of oneself as a learner, improving organization a management of time and resources, and developing a deeper understanding of the learning process.